-The new rules also expand the jurisdictional gateways for service out to a significant extent, including:

-- Rule 7.3(7)(c) has been added, expressly providing for service out of the jurisdiction of a claim relating to the insolvency of a BVI company. - Rule 7.3(11) is a new provision which expressly permits service out of the jurisdiction where an application is made for interim relief where proceedings have been or are about to be commenced in a foreign jurisdiction. - Rule 7.3(12) introduces a new gateway where a claim is made for a costs order against a person who is not a party to the BVI proceedings.
+The new rules also expanded the jurisdictional gateways for service out.
+7.3(7) (c) has been added, expressly providing for service out of the jurisdiction of a claim relating to the insolvency of a BVI company.
+Rule 7.3(11) is a new provision that expressly permits service out of the jurisdiction where an application is made for interim relief where proceedings have been or are about to be commenced in a foreign jurisdiction.
+Finally, a new gateway has been introduced by Rule 7.3(12) where a claim is made for a costs order against a person who is not a party to the BVI proceedings.

-The new rules preserve the procedure for Claimant to seek leave of the court to serve court processes abroad, for instance where the claimant is seeking leave to serve by an alternative method.
+The new rules preserve the procedure to seek leave of the court to serve court processes abroad.
+Leave of the court is required where service outside the jurisdiction is not otherwise permitted under the new Rule 7.2.
+This will principally be the case where the claimant is seeking leave to serve by an "alternative method" under what is now Rule 7.10.